 “This hurt me very much, because she was a transgender woman,” said Rocha.
 “That’s when I realized that many of these rehab centers do not understand.
 They’re not prepared for sexual diversity.”

-A lot of recovery programs in Tijuana are faith based.
+A lot of recovery programs in Tijuana are faith-based.
 They receive people from the LGBT community, but they treat them as if they have dual diseases: addiction and homosexuality.
 Bullying and harassment are common.

 The experience can be especially traumatic for trans women in recovery.
-They are told they are men, and that they to dress and act like men if they want to be part of a program.
+They are told they are men, that they have to dress and act like men if they want to be part of a program.

 She tried recovery programs that denied her gender identity.
 “They wanted me to cut my hair, they wanted me to talk about God,” remembered Angie.
-Five years ago, a friend told her about Jardin.
+Five years ago, a friend told her about Jardín.
 “I came here and doors were opened to me, they told me I could wear makeup, I could be who I wanted to be, express myself.”

 And while the center was focused on meeting the needs of people in recovery, they soon expanded to include other services that can be hard to procure for poor LGBT folks, like HIV testing and access to hormone treatment for those undergoing gender transition.

-And while the two main populations served by Jardin (migrants and people in recovery) have very different needs, Rocha focuses on their commonalities under the LGBT spectrum to build a bridge between the two groups.
+And while the two main populations served by Jardín (migrants and people in recovery) have very different needs, Rocha focuses on their commonalities under the LGBT spectrum to build a bridge between the two groups.